Multilevel Control Functional: Additional Details and Extra Experiments

-For the Lotka-Volterra example, we have sampling and evaluation cost at each level $C = (C_0,C_1,C_2) = (6.88, 34.41, 165.18)$ (all measured in $10^{-4}$ seconds).
-We use different step sizes $h$ for different levels.
+\paragraph{Additional Details} For the Lotka-Volterra example, we have sampling and evaluation cost at each level $C = (C_0,C_1,C_2) = (6.88, 34.41, 165.18)$ (all measured in $10^{-4}$ seconds).
+We use different step sizes for different levels.
 Under the same budget constraint, we compare (1) MLCF with MCMC points, (2) MLMC framework with MCMC points (MLMCMC), (3) CF with MCMC points, (4) MCMC.
-The sample size is listed in Table~\ref{ltk:samplesize}.
+The sample size is listed in \Cref{ltk:samplesize}.
+We used squared-exponential kernels in this example, whose hyperparameters are tuned by maximizing marginal likelihood for $f_l-f_{l-1}$ at each level.

+\paragraph{Re-parametrization and Priors} For completeness, we recall the reparameterization of model parameters in this section.
+The log-exp transform on model parameters is as follows: